PhariSolutions/Phari-Doc-Gen/README.md

 ## Project Structure
 > Keep in mind that the generator can be manipulated to fit any file structure (a tutorial demonstrating how to do so will soon be created).

 As mentioned, this gem is mainly for sinatra/padrino projects, so the standard structure of padrino is considered here.

 Inside the root directory is the main directory `api`, which contains an `app` directory - inside which are three more directories: `models`, `helpers` and `controllers`.
 A project called 'sayhello' should be organized like this:

 ```
 sayhello
-├── api
-|   └── app
+├── app
 |   ├── controllers
 |   ├── helpers
 |   └── models
 └── README.md
 ```